browserengineering/book/book/visual-effects.md

 mix of their two colors.
 How exactly the colors are mixed is defined by Skia's `Paint` objects.
-Of course, Skia is pretty complex, but we can sketch these paint operations in Python as methods on the conceptual `Pixel` class I introducd earlier.
+Of course, Skia is pretty complex, but we can sketch these paint operations in Python as methods on the conceptual `Pixel` class I introduced earlier.

 When we apply a `Paint` with an `Alphaf` parameter, the first thing Skia does is add the requested opacity to each pixel: